Blog – Posted on Friday, Feb 01

 100 Best Sci-Fi Books of All Time

 Fans of science fiction are drawn to the genre for a variety of reasons.
-If you were to look at some of the best sci-fi books of all time, you'd see such a range of titles and authors that you'd barely believe that they could be shelved in the same part of the bookstore.
+If you were to look at some of the best sci-fi books through literary history, you'd see such a range of titles and authors that you'd barely believe that they could be shelved in the same part of the bookstore.
+But one thing undoubtedly unites them all: the vivid imaginations their authors possess when it comes to thinking about the world.

-Whether you read (or listen to) sci-fi for its ability to speculate how technology will change our lives, or if you enjoy how its authors use it to hold a mirror up to modern society, you'll find some of your favorite books (and hopefully, a few titles you've never read before) in our chronological list of the 100 best sci-fi books of all time.
+Maybe you read (or listen to) sci-fi for the intense technological speculation, or because you enjoy how its authors hold a mirror up to modern society, or simply as a means of escaping everyday mundanity.
+No matter what, you're sure to find some of your favorite books (and hopefully a few titles you've never read before!) in this chronological list of the 100 best sci-fi books of all time.

 1. The Blazing World and Other Writings by Margaret Cavendish (1666)